Pencil Marks in Sudoku: How to Use Notes

 Notes — also called pencil marks or candidates — are small numbers written inside an empty cell to record every digit that could legally go there.
 A digit is a valid candidate if it does not already appear in the cell's row, column, or 3×3 box.

 Pencil marks transform the puzzle from a visual scan into a structured elimination game.
 Once candidates are written in, patterns like naked singles, hidden singles, and naked pairs become visible at a glance.
-Enable Notes mode with the pencil icon in the OnSudoku app to start using them.
+The OnSudoku app supports two input modes.
+By default, Notes mode is off — clicking a cell places a digit.
+Switch to Notes mode with the pencil icon and clicking places a candidate mark instead; to place a digit directly, double-click the cell on desktop or double-tap the digit in the mobile input panel.
+You can toggle Notes on or off at any point during a game, or set it as the default in game settings.

 How to write candidates for a cell